For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 7. Split the bills monthly

-It's best that you take money from your housemates or pay them each month as opposed to just when the bill comes through the letterbox.
+It's best to take money from your housemates or pay them each month if possible.

 This will help you to budget and pay in smaller chunks, which is much kinder on the purse strings than being surprised with a bill when you least expect it.